 - Check your local supermarket noticeboards and any other noticeboards you see.

-These are the most common ways to find a drum teacher.
+These are the most common ways of how to find a good drum teacher.
 But you could also give other instrument teachers a call.
 Ask them if they know of any drumming instructors.
 And if they can recommend one.
 You will find that in most cases they are willing to provide the number of a good local teacher.
 That is if they know of one that could help.

 If you’re looking for a drum teacher, we recommend finding one that is local (to begin with).
 Whose also experienced and has a compatible personality with you.
 But be sure to do your research before selecting a teacher.
 And trust your gut when it comes to making this important decision.